mozilla/rust-code-analysis/rust-code-analysis-book/src/commands/nodes.md

 ## Analyzing Code Portions

-To analyze only a specific part of the code, use the `--ls` (line start) and `--le` (line end) options:
+To analyze only a specific part of the code, use the `--ls` (line start) and `--le` (line end) options.
+For example, if we want to print the AST of a single function which starts at line 5 and ends at line 10:

 ```console
 rust-code-analysis-cli -p /path/to/your/file/or/directory -d --ls 5 --le 10
 ```

-This prints the AST of the code between lines 5 and 10, useful for analyzing specific functions or blocks.